“I make a point of learning as much about everything as I can.”

 - National Merit Scholar

-Deciding on Criminology
+Deciding on Political Science

 Since I first watched an episode of Law & Order, I knew that I wanted to be involved in the law.
 I wanted to know how it was made, how it was interpreted, and how it was enforced.
 Political science was the best way to learn about the law, so I knew what major I would study well before I started college.
 Fortunately, UT Dallas has plenty of wonderful political science professors to help me along my way.